 - Healing our relationship with food, body, and Self.
 Proper signaling doesn’t matter if that signaling is overridden by a desire to use food as medication, distraction, control, or as a symbolic substitute for unmet needs.
 Again, 82% of people find that even if they get all the other factors right, they still can’t be consistently successful because of this dysfunctional relationship with food/body/Self.
 This is the #1 challenge that men and women all around the world are facing and that we solve with our flagship Decode Your Cravings program.

-MyFitnessPal is a distraction that appeals to a “common sense,” but wrong, explanation of weight loss and health.
+MyFitnessPal appeals to a common (but wrong) explanation of weight loss and health.

 The dieting model MyFitnessPal relies on currently offers a 90%+ long-term failure rate for those who attempt it.
 People keep attempting it, though, for a few primary reasons: